-Former Queensland Law Society president Bill Potts said the result was unsurprising and it would have taken extreme gratuitous violence completely outside the play to result in a custodial sentence.
+Former Queensland Law Society president & criminal lawyer Bill Potts said the result was unsurprising and it would have taken extreme gratuitous violence completely outside the play to result in a custodial sentence.
 He said the precedent for this type of case was set during the ’80s and involved former Brisbane Lions coash Leigh Matthews while he was Hawthorn captain.

 “He assaulted someone behind the line of play causing grievous bodily harm,” Mr Potts said.